Charles Schwab Day Trading

 Mobile App

-If you are always on the go, you can manage your account and trade with Schwab's easy-to-use mobile app.
-It has helpful tools, including bill pay, check deposit, and transferring funds.
+If you are often on the go, like many investors today, you can manage your account and trade with Schwab’s easy-to-use mobile app.
+It has many useful features, including bill pay, check deposit, and money transfers.

-All your Schwab accounts—bank, futures, and securities—show up with just one login on the app.
-Tapping any account brings up a page with your holdings and a chart showing your day's gain or loss.
+All of your Schwab accounts, including bank, futures, and brokerage accounts, appear after one login in the app.
+Tapping on an account opens a page that shows holdings and a bubble chart of the day’s gain or loss.